SceneGraphGen/usggen/README.md

 This is the implementation for the paper **Unconditional Scene Graph Generation**, ICCV 2021 | <a href="https://arxiv.org/pdf/2108.05884.pdf">arxiv</a>.

+This work was done at the Technical University of Munich.

 If you find this code useful in your research, please cite
 ```
 @inproceedings{scenegraphgen2021,